Patricia Krenwinkel: Life in prison

 California's death row on April 28, 1971.
 She received a death sentence for seven counts of first-degree murder for the August 9, 1969, deaths of Abigail Ann Folger, Wojciech Frykowski, Steven Earl Parent, Sharon Tate Polanski and Jay Sebring and the August 10, 1969, deaths of Leno and Rosemary La Bianca.
 She was also convicted of conspiracy to commit murder.
 The death sentence imposed on Krenwinkel (as well as Manson, Watson, Atkins, and Van Houten) was automatically commuted to life in prison after the California Supreme Court's People v.
 Anderson decision invalidated all death sentences imposed in California prior to 1972.

-At the beginning of her life in prison, Krenwinkel remained loyal to Manson and the Family, but over time began to break away from them.
-In distancing herself from Manson, she has maintained a perfect prison record, and received a Bachelor's degree in Human Services from the University of La Verne.
+At the beginning of her life in prison, Krenwinkel remained loyal to Manson and the Family, but over time, she began to break away from them.
+Since she distanced herself from Manson, she has maintained a perfect prison record, and she received a bachelor's degree in Human Services from the University of La Verne.

-She is active with prison programs such as Alcoholics Anonymous and Narcotics Anonymous and, along with these involvements, she has also taught illiterate prisoners how to read.
+She is an active participant in prison programs such as Alcoholics Anonymous and Narcotics Anonymous and, along with her involvement in these programs, she has also taught illiterate prisoners how to read.
 Reportedly, Krenwinkel writes both poetry and music, plays the guitar, plays on a prison volleyball team and gives dance lessons.

 Krenwinkel's initial parole consideration hearing was held on July 17, 1978.
-During a 2004 parole hearing, when asked who she would place at the top of the list of people she had harmed, Patricia Krenwinkel responded, "Myself."
+During a 2004 parole hearing, when she was asked who she would place at the top of the list of people she had harmed, Patricia Krenwinkel responded by stating "myself".

-In an interview conducted by Diane Sawyer in 1994, Krenwinkel stated: "I wake up every day knowing that I'm a destroyer of the most precious thing, which is life; and I do that because that's what I deserve, is to wake up every morning and know that."
+In an interview conducted by Diane Sawyer in 1994, Krenwinkel stated: "I wake up every day knowing that I'm a destroyer of the most precious thing, which is life; and I do that because that's what I deserve, is to wake up every morning and know that".
 During that same interview, she expressed the most remorse for what she did to Folger, telling Diane Sawyer, "That was just a young woman that I killed, who had parents.
-She was supposed to live a life and her parents were never supposed to see her dead."
+She was supposed to live a life and her parents were never supposed to see her dead".